jetbrains-academy/refactoring-java-course/RefactoringToDesignPatterns/StrategyPatternPractice/Practice/task.md

 - Implement a separate class for each payment method: `CreditCardPayment`, `PayPalPayment`, and `BitcoinPayment`.
   Each of these classes should implement the base `PaymentStrategy` interface and override the `processPayment` method.
-- Create a `PaymentProcessor` class that encapsulates the payment behavior.
+- Create a `PaymentProcessor` class that encapsulates payment behavior.
   This class should take as a constructor parameter `PaymentStrategy paymentStrategy` and should contain the `processOrderPayment` method, which invokes the `processPayment` method from `paymentStrategy`.
 - Transform the `Order` class into a class that only stores the order's total amount and date data.
 Implement getters for these fields.
 - Within the `Main::main` method, instantiate an `Order` object for each order and a `PaymentProcessor` for each payment type.
   Make sure to pass the corresponding payment strategy when creating the `PaymentProcessor` object.

-By using the **Strategy** design pattern, the payment processing logic is separated from the `Order` class, making it more flexible and maintainable.
+By using the **Strategy** design pattern, payment processing logic is separated from the `Order` class, making it more flexible and maintainable.
-Adding new payment methods or modifying the existing ones is easier and doesn't affect the `Order` class.
+Adding new payment methods or modifying existing ones becomes easier and doesn't affect the `Order` class.
 The client code also becomes cleaner, as it focuses on creating instances of `PaymentProcessor` with the desired payment strategies.